-Prough’s research and teaching both examine issues of representation and the ways that cultural meanings are produced and managed, experienced and interpreted through mass culture.
-Her book entitled Straight from the Heart: Gender, Intimacy, and the Cultural Production of Shōjo Manga (University of Hawai’i Press, 2011) examines the production of Girls’ comics in Japan through ethnographic analysis.
-Her current research project seeks to understand the ways that tradition, history, and culture are produced, packaged, promoted, and consumed in the Kyoto tourist industry.
-In addition to teaching in the “Interpretation: Self, Culture, Society” and First-Year Program Prough teaches seminars on urban Japan, Japanese visual culture, tourism, living together across difference, and anthropology.
-She is a proud CC alum.
+Jennifer Prough, ’91 Ph.D. is a cultural anthropologist with field research experience in Japan.
+Her teaching and research interests include the anthropology of media, anthropology of tourism, Japanese studies, gender studies, and globalization.
+At the heart of Prough’s research and teaching interests are issues of representation and the ways that cultural meanings are produced and managed, experienced and interpreted through mass culture.
+Her first book, Straight from the Heart: Gender, Intimacy, and the Cultural Production of Shōjo Manga (University of Hawai’i Press, 2011), examines the production of girls’ comics in Japan through ethnographic analysis.
+Her most recent book, Kyoto Revisited: Heritage Tourism in Contemporary Kyoto (University of Hawai’i Press, 2022), analyzes the ways that tradition, history, and culture are produced, packaged, promoted, and consumed in the Kyoto tourist industry.

 As a Christ College and Valparaiso alumna, Jennifer is deeply devoted to the transformative experience that a cohort-based, interdisciplinary honors education, delivered by a dedicated faculty, can provide.
 She served as Interim Dean of Christ College in 2017-2018.
 In 2021, Jennifer stepped back into the role of Interim Dean with a commitment to facilitating holistic educational experiences of the highest caliber to a more diverse community of honors students.